icyphy/ptII/downloads/index.md

   <td>
         <a href="https://github.com/icyphy/ptII/releases/download/nightly/ptII11.1.devel.setup.mac.app.tar.gz">ptII11.1.devel.setup.mac.app.tar.gz</a>
         <br/>(Untar, then right click on the .app file and select Open.
 See <a href="https://ptolemy.berkeley.edu/ptolemyII/ptII11.0/mac.htm">Notes for macOS</a>.
+        <br/>September 2021: Note that running Vergil.app on the Mac will probably fail with <code>LSOpenURLsWithRole() failed with error -10810 ...</code>.
+See <a href="https://github.com/icyphy/ptII/issues/335>JDK shipped with nightly build installers needs to be updated</a>.

   </td>
  </tr>